Protesting Russian truckers focus anger at Putin's friends

 “In conditions where budget spending is being reduced, injustice, inequality, disparities between the rich and the poor, the powerful and the weak ... will be exposed even more,” Levada Center wrote in an analytical note.

-“New groups are appearing which recognize their own interests and demand that the authorities take them into account.”

-Additional reporting by Maria Tsvetkova and Ludmila Danilova in MOSCOW; Writing by Christian Lowe; Editing by David Stamp
+“New groups are appearing which recognise their own interests and demand that the authorities take them into account.” ($1 = 69.6350 roubles) (Additional reporting by Maria Tsvetkova and Ludmila Danilova in MOSCOW; Writing by Christian Lowe; Editing by David Stamp)